pingswept/me30-website/content/notes/pcb.md

 *   <input type="checkbox"> All designators legible, not obscured by vias, oriented the same way, if possible
 *   <input type="checkbox"> Power LED, if you can fit one
 *   <input type="checkbox"> Testpoints on critical lines, if pins too small to probe
-*   <input type="checkbox"> Two grounded holes to solder in a wire loop for scope ground clip
+*   <input type="checkbox"> Two grounded holes (can be the same footprints used for connector pins) to solder in a wire loop for scope ground clip
 *   <input type="checkbox"> Date, project name, board revision number
 *   <input type="checkbox"> Protection circuitry on interfaces (overvoltage zeners, reverse polarity diodes)
 *   <input type="checkbox"> You did actually run a design rule check, right?